rstraser/Gryon_biocontrol_eval/README.md

 ## Project at a glace:

-- Understanding the demographic and reproductive parameters of a natural enemy are fundemental in evaluting its potential success as a biological control agent in applied settings.
-This project explores the biology and reproductive capacity of parasitic wasp Gryon pennsylvanicum on promenent agricultural pest the leaffooted bug.
+- Identifying the biology and reproductive capacity of parasitic wasp Gryon pennsylvanicum on host.
 - Project tools: R (libraries: xxx, xxx, xxx, xxx)
 - Dataset: laboratory collections
 - Whats the take home?

+## Abstract

 This project identifies the demographic and reproductive parameters of parasitoid wasp Gryon pennsylvanicum on its host Leptoglossus zonatus under controlled laboratory conditions.
 These finding help determine the prospects of G. pennsylvanicum as a successful biological control agent to L. zonatus in applied agricultural settings.

+## Figures

+This is where you plug in figures with captions.